gnoevoy/Ecommerce_and_Web_Analytics/SQL_code/website_performance.md

 ## Website Performance
-In the beginning, a view table was created to reduce repetitive code.
+In the beginning, there was created a view table to reduce repetitive code.

 <br>